ISUN365/EagsWebTest/README.md

-# Eaglercraft 1.12
+# SunMoon System 1.12

-Made by [Peytonplayz595](https://github.com/PeytonPlayz595) and myself.
+Made by Isun.

-WASM version available at https://catfoolyou.github.io/EagsWebTest/wasm